 You say one thing but by the time your message reaches the 10th person, it will be entirely distorted.

-That’s because in the game, your telling one person with the expectation that your message will successfully reach the others.
+That’s because in the game, you’re telling one person something with the expectation that your message will successfully reach the others.

 When communicating something important to your team, make sure that you are reaching EVERYONE, not just one person.